PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

       - Dest Addresses: `10.100.0.16/28`, `10.100.1.16/28`
       - Application: `Any`
       - Serivce: `service-http`
-    - Make sure new policy is before the existing catch-all `gwlb-any` policy
+    - Make sure new policy is before the existing catch-all `student-gwlb-any` policy

   - Commit and Push your changes